YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <img src="https://i.imgur.com/itskafQ.png" height="100%" width="100%" alt="Configuration step"/>
 </p>
 <p>
-Login to the Client VM as the Domain admin user created previously (katy_ admin in my case) -> right-click on the Start menu, and click on "System" to access the properties -> "Remote Desktop" -> "Select users that can remotely access this PC" -> "Add" ->  type "Domain Users" -> click on "Check Names" -> "OK" -> "OK".
+-Login to the Client VM as the Domain admin user created previously (katy_ admin in my case) -> right-click on the Start menu, and click on "System" to access the properties -> "Remote Desktop" -> "Select users that can remotely access this PC" -> "Add" ->  type "Domain Users" -> click on "Check Names" -> "OK" -> "OK".

 In this step, we logged in as the Domain admin user because administrative privileges are required to modify system-level settings, such as configuring who can remotely access the computer.
 Subsequently, we enabled Remote Desktop Connection for Domain users on the Client VM to allow non-administrative Domain users to remotely log into this specific client machine for accessing their newly created accounts and basic domain functionality.
 Domain users will be provisioned in the following step.

 Keep in mind that in a real-world scenario, this step would typically be done centrally using Group Policy to apply to many systems simultaneously.
 In this lab, we configure it locally on the Client VM for simplicity and to demonstrate the fundamental permission setting.
 </p>